soxft/soxft/README.md

   <a href="https://blog.xsot.cn">Blog</a>
 </p>

-- 🔭 I’m currently working as an FSE
+- 🔭 I’m currently working as FSE
 - 💬 Ask me about **Go, Python and Dart**

 📊 **Weekly development breakdown**